makgill/deryk/_bitcoinhumour/talk-to-sec.md

 I get numerous notices of various sorts each week purporting to come from all sorts of banks and other institutions I've never had any relationship with, for instance.

-All the best,
+All the best,<br>
 Mircea Popescu

+---

-Subject: Message for Mircea Popescu from U.S. SEC
+Subject: Message for Mircea Popescu from U.S. SEC<br>
-From: "Waxman, Daphna A."waxman
+From: "Waxman, Daphna A."waxman<br>
-Date: Fri, February 14, 2014 2:50 pm
+Date: Fri, February 14, 2014 2:50 pm<br>
 To:officeoffice

 I'm happy to provide any additional information that would verify who I am and my